Derrick Grant: Biography

-He played club rugby for Hawick RFC.

-He was Hawick's most successful ever coach in the 1970s and 1980s coaching Hawick to 5 division 1 championships in a row.
-He also coached the Scotland team during the 80's.
+Grant also played club rugby for Hawick RFC.
+He was Hawick's most successful ever coach in the 1970s and 1980s coaching Hawick to five division 1 championships in a row.
+He also coached the Scotland team during the 1980s.

 His brother was another Scotland cap, Oliver Grant.
+Derrick Grant died on 10 November 2024, at the age of 86.